jdb45/tweet_dashboard/README.md

 NOTE: The live tweets will sometimes not work correctly unless you clear your browsing history, cookies, and cache before starting the app.

-It is recommended to use Google Chrome and to disable to the cache.
+It is recommended to use Google Chrome and to disable network the cache.

 This is done be doing these steps: